taskite/taskite/README.md

 ### Cloud Platforms

-Taskite can be deployed on various cloud platforms:
+Calyvim can be deployed on various cloud platforms:

 - **Heroku**
   - Use the provided `Procfile`